cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 Cave: Shut up, it's a Scottish tradition, Townsfork used to cllect pennies to pay for weddings in old country.

-| be nuts about
-| Definition: like very much.
-| Usage: He's absolutely nuts about her.
-|
-| blackjack
-| Definition: a leather-covered bludgeon with short, flexible shaft or strip, used as a hand weapon.

 .. figure:: images/blackjack.jpg

-   blackjack

-| ornament
-| unornamented
-| ornamentation
-| Definition: lacking embellishment or ornamentation.
+   Blackjack

+   A leather-covered bludgeon with short, flexible shaft or strip, used as a hand weapon.

 |
 | habit-forming [上瘾]
 | Definition: capable of leading to physilogical or psychological dependence.